Getting Paid to Sleep Sounds Like a Dream But It’s Real

 - An age window: Most studies look for volunteers in a specific age range.

 - Length of in-hospital time: Some studies require only a few hours of your time in one day, while others require long-term stays away from home.
+(There are, however, opportunities for those who want to stay at home.
+Those studies often require the use of a machine that is being tested.)

 - Specific lifestyle or medical requirements: Some studies look for volunteers with specific needs or qualifications, such as people with sleep apnea or those who work shifts outside the traditional 9-to-5.